-The \HI\ datacube is a combination of an interferometry observation with the Australia Telescope Compact Array (ATCA) at 1$\arcmin$ resolution \citep{kim98}, and a single-dish observation with the Parkes multibeam receiver at 16.9$\arcmin$ \citep{kim03}.
-The combined datacube has a spatial resolution of 1$\arcmin$, a spectral resolution of $1.6~\kms$, and a flux sensitivity of $\sigma_{\rm T}\sim$2.4 K (or $\sim$15 mJy beam$^{-1}$).
-The datacube spans a velocity range from 190 to 386 $\kms$ in the heliocentric frame.
+The \HI\ data cube is a combination of an interferometry observation with the Australia Telescope Compact Array (ATCA) at 1$\arcmin$ resolution \citep{kim98}, and a single-dish observation with the Parkes multibeam receiver at 16.9$\arcmin$ \citep{kim03}.
+The combined data cube has a spatial resolution of 1$\arcmin$, a spectral resolution of $1.6~\kms$, and a flux sensitivity of $\sigma_{\rm T}\sim$2.4 K (or $\sim$15 mJy beam$^{-1}$), and it spans a velocity range from 190 to 386 $\kms$ in the heliocentric frame.

-For each sight line in the ULLYSES DR5, we extract median \HI\ fluxes of all spatial pixels within a diameter of 1 beam (1 arcmin) of the sight line.
+For each ULLYSES DR5 sight line, we extract median \HI\ fluxes of all spatial pixels within a diameter of 1 beam (1 arcmin) of the sight line.
 We then integrate the \HI\ spectrum over its entire velocity range to obtain an estimate of the \HI\ column density $N_{\rm HI}$.
 The centroid velocity $v_c$ is estimated as the flux-weighted velocity over pixels in the spectrum with fluxes higher than $2\sigma_{\rm T}$.
-The flux threshold here is to ensure that the centroid velocity of each spectrum reflects the kinematics of the majority of the bright (dense) \HI\ gas along a line of sight.
+The flux threshold here is to ensure that the centroid velocity of each spectrum reflects the kinematics of the majority of bright (dense) \HI\ gas along a line of sight.
 We find that this method better traces the center of mass for the \HI\ gas than the velocity estimated at a peak flux, especially in cases where there are multiple \HI\ velocity components toward some LMC regions \citep{kim03, oh22}.

-We note that there are five sight lines with negative \HI\ fluxes from the combined datacube that indicate self-absorption: VFTS440, BAT99-105, VFTS-482, SK-65D47, and SK-67D266.
-The first three sight lines are near 30 Dor, and the latter two are near two \HI\ supergiant shells LMC-4 and LMC-5 on the northern side of the LMC \citep{book08}, respectively.
-For these sight lines, we do not attempt to estimate the total $N_{\rm HI}$ or centroid velocities, and note ``self-abs" in the corresponding rows and columns in Table \ref{tb:logN}.
+We note that there are five sight lines with negative \HI\ fluxes from the combined data cube that indicate self-absorption: VFTS440, BAT99-105, VFTS-482, SK-65D47, and SK-67D266.
+For these sight lines, we do not attempt to estimate the total $N_{\rm HI}$ or centroid velocities, and note ``self-abs" in the corresponding entries in Table \ref{tb:logN}.
 Additionally, there are three sight lines with low \HI\ signals (S/N$<3$); for these cases, we indicate $3\sigma$ upper limits in $N_{\rm HI}$, but do not obtain $v_c$.